-Duel of the top two sets up 2017 season
+Qatar Open: Novak Djokovic tops Andy Murray in classic final | CNN

 Story highlights

-- Beats No.1 Andy Murray in epic final
+Beats No. 1 Andy Murray in epic final

 Novak Djokovic ended Andy Murray’s 28-match unbeaten run after a captivating near three-hour struggle under the lights in Doha Saturday to retain his Qatar Open crown.

-The 6-3 5-7 6-4 scoreline tells only half the story as No.1-ranked Murray saved three match points when Djokovic served for the match in the second set before forcing the decider.
+The 6-3 5-7 6-4 scoreline tells only half the story as top-ranked Murray saved three match points when Djokovic served for victory in the second set before forcing the decider.

 The quality of tennis in that second set was breathtaking and Murray, who beat his Serbian rival to win the ATP World Tour Finals at the end of last season, then looked favorite to come out on top again.